Philipp15b/php-i18n/README.md

 4. HTTP_ACCEPT_LANGUAGE (can be multiple languages) (`$_SERVER['HTTP_ACCEPT_LANGUAGE']`)
 5. Fallback language

-First it will remove duplicate elements and then it will replace all characters that are not A-Z, a-z or 0-9.
+php-i18n will remove all characters that are not one of the following: A-Z, a-z or 0-9 to prevent [arbitrary file inclusion](https://en.wikipedia.org/wiki/File_inclusion_vulnerability).
-After that it searches for the language files.
+After that the class searches for the language files.
 For example, if you set the GET parameter 'lang' to 'en' without a forced language set, the class would try to find the file `lang/lang_en.ini` (if the setting `langFilePath` was set to default (`lang/lang_{LANGUAGE}.ini`)).
-If this file was not there, it would try to find the language file for the language defined in the session and so on.
+If this file doesn't exist, php-i18n will try to find the language file for the language defined in the session variable and so on.

 ### How to change this implementation

-You can change this 'algorithm' by extending the i18n class.
-You could do it like that:
+You can change the user detection by extending the `i18n` class and overriding the `getUserLangs()` method:

 ```php
 <?php